 This summer he will be touring in Lithuania with Le Lido and starting a new research project around the development of creative language within Circus.Read Less

-LVNA (Lydia Clowes & Teresa Origone) came together in London as a keyboard and vocal duo, which soon expanded into an all female four-piece band, and developed the project into the sleepy lullabies and soulful sounds of LVNA.
-Influenced by a wide rangeof artists, from Lianne La Havas to Little Dragon to D’Angelo, their debut EP ‘In Limerence’ captures the essence of childhood and vivid dreams with sweet sounding synths and unpredictable beats bouncing under pure vocals.
-The EP is a colourful collection of songs in which LVNA spontaneously blend jazz and soul elements with lo-fi production.
+Bad Honey (Lydia Clowes & Teresa Origone) came together in London as a keyboard and vocal duo, which soon expanded into an all female four-piece band (with the addition of Mercy Welbeck on bass and Jaleesa Gemerts on drums), and developed the project into the sleepy lullabies and soulful sounds of Bad Honey.
+Inﬂuenced by a wide range of artists, from Lianne La Havas to Little Dragon to Bon Iver, their sound is a delicate and dreamy combination of pure sounding vocals with vintage synths and bouncing beats, resulting in a delicate and dreamy blend of soul, pop and lo-fi.

 Poet, Actor & PlaywrightRead More